Research shows that ‘No Price Methods’ of selling your property: Take longer to sell and achieve a lower price.

 Yes, many variables determine the popularity of a new listing to the market.
 But if the claims are correct, we should see increased buyer activity.
 Right?

-We then analysed seven months of sales in our local market, comparing the final Sale Price achieved to the Rateable Value.*
+We then analysed seven months of sales in our market, comparing the final Sale Price achieved to the Rateable Value.*

 Here is what we discovered: